reactjs/react.dev/src/content/reference/rsc/server-functions.md

 When the Form submission succeeds, React will automatically reset the form.
 You can add `useActionState` to access the pending state, last response, or to support progressive enhancement.

-For more, see the docs for [Server Actions in Forms](/reference/rsc/use-server#server-actions-in-forms).
+For more, see the docs for [Server Functions in Forms](/reference/rsc/use-server#server-functions-in-forms).

-### Server Actions with `useActionState` {/*server-actions-with-use-action-state*/}
+### Server Functions with `useActionState` {/*server-functions-with-use-action-state*/}

-You can compose Server Actions with `useActionState` for the common case where you just need access to the action pending state and last returned response:
+You can call Server Functions with `useActionState` for the common case where you just need access to the action pending state and last returned response:

 ```js [[1, 3, "updateName"], [1, 6, "updateName"], [2, 6, "submitAction"], [2, 9, "submitAction"]]
 "use client";